 A scripture in Proverbs I have always liked is “She works with her hands in delight.”
 I had never read the actual passage in the Bible until the day of our family’s homeschool presentation last fall.
 In preparation for our presentation, I jotted some notes down on what I thought it meant.
 ‘I serve others.
 My family.
 My friends.
 My customers.
 It makes me happy to share my food, my art, and making things for others.
 I make people well when they are sick.
 I share health.
 I make gifts rather than buy them.
 It means more to me, even if it does not mean the same to them, to make it with my hands and weave my own thought, love and prayer into the item.
 I want my kids to live this life and feel the satisfaction of it.’

 I sat down in the fellowship hall before our family presentation and opened to the actual passage in the Bible.
 It brought me to tears.
 It was truly amazing.
 A total God moment.
 That scripture echoed every word I had written in my own hand and added to how I felt in my heart, the person that I already am and who I strive to be.
-It encompasses me and what I stand for, what I want for my children, and how I want my husband to see me.
+It encompasses me and what I stand for and what I want for my children.

 Handmade items generate passion in me because when someone buys or receives something I created, they are getting a piece of my heart.
 A meaningful, heartfelt item with careful thought and prayer woven into it.